11DavidGR11/Advanced-Amplicon-Analysis/README.md

 ## Requirements

 R 4.4.x.
-Nothing else needs to be installed by hand — the Launcher checks the required packages and offers to install anything missing.
+Nothing else needs to be installed by hand.
+Launcher checks the required packages and offers to install anything missing.
 Most analyses need only common CRAN packages; ANCOM-BC2, MaAsLin2 and the FASTQ module need Bioconductor packages, which are offered on demand.